 - Software: Free, open source

-- Alternative: CodeRabbit at $12/user/month for proven functionality
+- Alternative: CodeRabbit at $12/user/month (Lite) for proven commercial functionality; Augment Code's Intent for enterprise architectural context

 10. snarktank/ai-pr-review

-snarktank/ai-pr-review provides GitHub Actions integration specifically designed for teams using Anthropic's Claude models.
+snarktank/ai-pr-review provides GitHub Actions integration for teams using Anthropic's Claude models.

 - MIT license: Full customization and contribution rights.